ocoboco/cloud-config-toolkit/usage-tutorial.md

 # Cloud config toolkit usage tutorial

-This tutorial guides on how to setup and configure Cloud config toolkit for a basic scenario: store and manage on Google Cloud Storage the configuration files of an application by different versions.
+This tutorial guides on how to setup and configure Cloud config toolkit for a basic scenario: store on remote storage the configuration files of an application by different versions.

 ## 1. Install Cloud config toolkit CLI tool